 - Evidence of community service and interest in medicine or public health professions careers

 - An official transcript from each college or university that has been attended

 - Release of all previous official MCAT scores

-- Three letters of recommendation, at least two from undergraduate science instructors
+- Three letters of recommendation, at least two from undergraduate or graduate science instructors

 - Interview with the Master of Science in Medical Sciences Admissions Committee